primo4586/Robot-code-2025-primo/README.md

 -homeCommand- use a switch and activate resetPostion()

--relocateCommand- takes a given position and moves to that position
+-relocatePositionCommand- takes a given position and moves to that position

 # Gripper Arm - Ziv
 one TalonFx and one digital switch.